OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

 We'll leave the environment running for now since we'll be using it for the upcoming lessons.
 We can destroy it later (and recreate it if we need to).

+## Why not local Ansible

+It might be easier in a lot of ways if we used our laptop as our Ansible control node instead of creating a workstation in AWS and working remotely.
+But there are reasons we aren't doing that.
+Some of them are:

+1. Installing the correct version of Python is generally easy only if another version of Python isn't already installed.
+1. Set up and configuration on different OSes and platforms sometimes has subtle or non-subtle differences.
+1. Use of the command line (e.g., escaping special characters) differs between shells.
+1. It is safer to work in a sandbox as closed off from the public internet as possible.
+1. Using a system near the target network as a bastion host or workstation is not an uncommon pattern.
+1. SSH tunneling can be non-trivial to set up and troubleshoot, especially on multiple platforms and SSH clients.
+1. We aren't using this environment for an extended period.

+So in the interest of simplifying the workshop, I chose to use a remote control node.
+It just makes for a smoother, more homogeneous workshop experience.

+That said, we could do the rest of the exercises with some changes to the security groups on the targets, eliminating the workstation, and making sure Ansible is installed and configured correctly on our laptop.
+If you choose to go that route, caveat lector.
+The necessary changes are left as an exercise for the reader.

 ## End of Lesson 04

 # Terraform documentation